aleesang/milestone-project-final/README.md

 19. To check the URL to the database created, run this command `heroku config` and copy this URL to be used later

-20. In the `.bashrc` file, add the following
-`export DATABASE_URL="database_url"` and restart the bash terminal

-21. In the `settings.py` add `import dj_database_url` after all the other import statements
+20. In the `settings.py` add `import dj_database_url` after all the other import statements

-22. In the `settings.py` file, comment out the `DATABASES` section and add the URL copied from Heroku here
+21. In the `settings.py` file, comment out the `DATABASES` section and add the URL copied from Heroku here
 ````
 DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))}
 ````

-23. Save and restart the terminal
+22. Save and restart the terminal

-24. Make migrations with this command
+23. Make migrations with this command
 ````
 python3 manage.py makemigrations
 python3 manage.py migrate
 ````

-25. Commit all files to Heroku with these commands
+24. Commit all files to Heroku with these commands
 ````
 git add .
 git commit -m "Updated settings.py"
 git push heroku master
 ````

-26. Make a superuser with this command
+25. Make a superuser with this command
 `python manage.py createsuperuser`

-27. At the very top right hand side of the page in Heroku, click "Open App".
+26. At the very top right hand side of the page in Heroku, click "Open App".
 You will now be able to view the project in Heroku

 ## Credits

 1) Images

-2) Product images, names and descriptions taken from [illy]()
+2) Product images, names and descriptions taken from

 3) [Stack Overflow](https://stackoverflow.com/)